davefud/spunky-ui-react/README.md

 ## About

-Created from [create-react-app](https://github.com/facebook/create-react-app) as a development environment for React components and style guide.
+Created from an [ejected](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#npm-run-eject) [create-react-app](https://github.com/facebook/create-react-app) as a development environment for React components and style guide.
 It lists the component `propTypes` including the name, type, required, default, description, and component examples with code.
 All of the documentation is generated directly from the component code.

 ## Docs